-Development will be supported that avoids significant damage to our natural environment or to green areas which are of particular value in terms of landscape, wildlife or quiet enjoyment.
-The Salhouse Conservation Area Character Statement 2003 will be the benchmark against which proposals will be assessed for landscape impacts.
+Development that avoids significant harm to the landscape or biodiversity, or to green areas which are of value in terms of landscape, wildlife or quiet enjoyment, will be supported.
+Within the Conservation Area, the Salhouse Conservation Area Character Statement 2003, or any approved successor to it will be used to assess the extent of harm.